-If an Elastic Compute Service (ECS) instance is in a state in which it cannot provide services, such as the Stopped state, you must start the instance first before you can use it.
+If an Elastic Compute Service (ECS) instance is in a state in which the instance cannot provide services, such as the Stopped state, you must start the instance before you can use it.
 This topic describes how to start an instance in the ECS console.

-- The instance is a pay-as-you-go instance that entered the Expired state due to an overdue payment.
-The overdue payment is settled but the instance cannot be automatically reactivated.
+The instance is a pay-as-you-go instance that is in the Expired state due to an overdue payment.
+The overdue payment is settled, but the instance cannot be automatically reactivated.

-If you have settled an overdue payment that caused a pay-as-you-go instance to stop but the instance cannot be automatically reactivated, the instance will still be released.
-You must manually reactivate the instance in a timely manner to prevent the instance from being released and affecting your business.
+If you settle an overdue payment that caused a pay-as-you-go instance to stop and the instance cannot be automatically reactivated, the instance will be released.
+You must manually reactivate the instance at the earliest opportunity to prevent the instance from being released and affecting your business.
 For more information, see Pay-as-you-go.

-- In the Start Instance dialog box, confirm the instance information and click OK.
+In the Start Instance message, confirm the instance information and click OK.